Denis Walker

 Wilfrid Denis Walker (29 December 1933 – 8 January 2024) was a Rhodesian politician who was a cabinet minister in Rhodesia from 1974 to 1979.
 He returned to the United Kingdom in 1982 following conflict with the government of Robert Mugabe.
-As was the case for many Rhodesian politicans in Ian Smith's cabinet, there was the expectation that he would be arrested on false, politically motivated charges aimed at expelling the opposition from the country.
+As was the case for many Rhodesian politicians in Ian Smith's cabinet, there was the expectation that he would be arrested on false, politically motivated charges aimed at expelling the opposition from the country.
 He was known for his monarchist activities, anti-communism and was also company secretary, director and treasurer of the International Monarchist League and its UK subsidiary, the Constitutional Monarchy Association.

 Early life

 Having grown up in Tooting and Chingford, London, Walker was called up for national service in the Royal Fusiliers in 1952.
 Although he was to be posted to fight in the Korean War, this was cancelled before he departed.
 He was discharged in 1954.
 Walker went on to become a Methodist missionary in southern Africa, including time in the townships of Johannesburg.
 He left the mission service and later settled in Bulawayo, Rhodesia, acquiring Rhodesian citizenship after the Unilateral Declaration of Independence in 1965.